Factbox: The Biden Cabinet - President-elect builds a team

-(Reuters) - Democratic President-elect Joe Biden has begun nominating the members of his Cabinet and White House, working to fulfill his promise to build an administration that reflects the nation’s diversity.
+(Reuters) - Democratic President-elect Joe Biden has begun nominating members of his Cabinet and White House team, working to fulfill his promise to build an administration that reflects the United States’ diversity.

-Biden will name California Attorney General Xavier Becerra as secretary of Health and Human Services, two sources familiar with the decision said.
-[L1N2IM0KG] He already has named leading members of his foreign policy and economic teams.
+Biden said he would nominate retired General Lloyd Austin to be his defense secretary. [nL1N2IO06Q] Biden already has named leading members of his foreign policy and economic teams.

+Biden is expected to nominate Marcia Fudge, a Democratic congresswoman from Ohio, as secretary of housing and urban development and former Iowa Governor Tom Vilsack as agriculture secretary.

-Here are some recent important picks and top contenders for prominent positions, according to Reuters reporting:
+Here are some recent important picks as well as top contenders for prominent posts, according to Reuters reporting:

 HEALTH AND HUMAN SERVICES SECRETARY: XAVIER BECERRA

-The California attorney general was a 12-term congressman who played a key role in passing the Affordable Care Act in Congress.
-As attorney general, he has led the coalition of 20 states defending the program better known as Obamacare, including in a case before the Supreme Court last month.
+The current California attorney general was previously a 12-term congressman who played a key role in passing the Affordable Care Act in Congress.
+As attorney general, he has led a coalition of 20 states defending the program better known as Obamacare, including in a case before the U.S. Supreme Court last month.

 CENTERS FOR DISEASE CONTROL AND PREVENTION DIRECTOR: ROCHELLE WALENSKY